Soccentric/Arches-Hardware/README.md

 # Arches-Hardware

+## 🌟 Welcome to Arches-Hardware - Open Source AI Platform

+**Accelerating Edge AI Through Open Collaboration**

+This repository houses the complete design schematics, Bill of Materials (BOM), and comprehensive documentation for our Arches-Hardware platform - a powerful NVIDIA Jetson Orin NX and Nano based solution optimized for AI at the edge.
+By open-sourcing these designs, we're breaking down barriers to AI hardware development and enabling a global community to innovate faster and more efficiently.

+### 🎯 Our Mission
+At Soccentric, we believe AI should be accessible to everyone.
+Our open source initiative aims to:
+- **Democratize AI Hardware**: Provide proven, high-performance AI platform designs
+- **Foster Innovation**: Create a foundation for the next generation of intelligent devices
+- **Build Community**: Unite developers, researchers, and businesses in collaborative advancement
+- **Accelerate Time-to-Market**: Offer ready-to-use templates for rapid product development

+### 📋 What's Included
+- **Complete Hardware Designs**: Full schematics and PCB layouts for Jetson-based platforms
+- **Detailed BOM**: Curated component lists with multiple sourcing options
+- **Manufacturing Files**: Gerber files, drill files, and assembly drawings
+- **Design Validation**: Test procedures, performance benchmarks, and validation reports
+- **Software Integration**: Sample applications and integration guides
+- **Thermal Management**: Heat sink designs and thermal analysis data

+**Author:** Sandesh Ghimire
+**©** Sandesh@soccentric.com

 ## Overview
 NVIDIA Jetson Orin NX and Nano based hardware platform providing high-performance AI computing at the edge.
 These System-on-Modules deliver exceptional AI inference capabilities with power-efficient processing, making them perfect for autonomous machines, robotics, and intelligent video analytics.